09-12, 11:15–12:15 (Europe/Istanbul), Laryngology 1

 - Challenges affecting ENT and Phoniatrics pracitce in unprivilidged World

-I work as an Assistant Professor at Gazi University Faculty of Medicine.
-My academic and clinical focus is primarily on pediatric airway problems and laryngology.
+Dr. Mehmet Ekrem Zorlu is an Assistant Professor in the Department of Otolaryngology at Gazi University Faculty of Medicine, Ankara, Türkiye.
+His research and clinical interests focus primarily on pediatric airway disorders and laryngology.